NitinTyagi019/LttsProject/1_Requirments/README.md

 ## Where:

-Can be used in laboraties, home, pathology.
+Can be used in laboraties, home and pathology.

 # Detail requirements